daviddwlee84/ReinforcementLearning2048/README.md

 ## Problems

-* Network is too stupid that it keep taking invalid aciton
+* Network is too stupid that it keep taking invalid aciton. = =
 * Loss become too small and it seems that Network learned nothing in the first 100 round.

-## TODO

-* [ ] Statistical analysis from log
+idea

+* Use Random build a history and use DQN to observe the pattern.
+* Use MCTS build a experience history, then teach DQN how to play directly.

 ## Notes